DETAILED ACTION

 determine (a) relative positions of the second, third, and fourth nodes relative to a position of the first node [col 2, lines 60-67 for having asynchronous localization (positions) and col 5, line 60 to col 6, line 20].

-Harbin fails to explicitly teach and (b) relative clock times of the second, third, and fourth node clocks relative to the first node clock.
+Harbin fails to explicitly teach and (b) relative clock times of the second, third, and fourth node clocks relative to the first node clock and wherein the at least three transmittals use relative messaging.

-It would have been obvious to a person of ordinary skill in the art before the effective filling date of the applicant’s invention for modifying the node position techniques, as disclosed by Harbin, further including the clock calculations as taught by Koivisto for the purpose to allow for sub-meter scale positioning and tracking accuracy of moving devices (Koivisto, page 2866, abstract).
+It would have been obvious to a person of ordinary skill in the art before the effective filling date of the applicant’s invention for modifying the node position techniques, as disclosed by Harbin, further including the clock calculations as taught by Duan for the purpose to have an accurate estimation of relative frequency offset to reduce the time estimation error significantly (Duan, 0060).

 Regarding Claim 12, Harbin teaches the first node is further configured to perform operations to solve a system of linear equations to determine (a) the relative positions and (b) the relative clock times [col 10, lines 50, to col 11, line 30].